I investigate systems of compact objects, such

 occur efficiently if there were an ultralight bosonic particle whose Compton wavelength was

 comparable to the black hole's radius.
-Though we don't know of any such
+Though we haven't yet found any such bosons,

-particles, particle physicists have theorized about their existence,
+particle physicists have theorized about a number of such dark particles which

-for example so-called axions which arise in QCD, or massive versions of photons.
+This includes so-called axions which arise in extensions of QCD or massive versions of photons.

 And observing black holes is a way to show evidence for, or to rule out their